ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 * Stage 1 - The user enables Google two-step verification.
 * Stage 2 - The user uses the authenticator for logging in, etc.

-Let’s look at these stages.
+Let's look at these stages.

 **Stage 1**